karthik8118/interactive-quiz/ai-in-society/AI in and for Society.md

 #### Contingency

 * x exists, but could exist differently
+* (the fit of theory, method, and world is possible, but not necessarily so + it is never the only possible fit)
 * example:
   * your rent exists, but it could exist differently
   * gravity exists, but it could exist differently
 * [facts](#fact) are contingent because they are constructed
 * does not mean that facts = opinions
+* Historical contingency:
+  * truth claims are contingent upon historical developments
+  * the idea that events are shaped by a wide range of historical and contemporary societal factors
+  * science develops over time ⇒ what is considered ‘true’ today, will likely seem outdated from a future vantage point
+* Social contingency:
+  * truth claims are contingent upon social differences
+  * the idea that social phenomena are shaped by a wide range of historical and contemporary societal factors
+  * society shapes scientific research (which questions we consider relevant, which methods we use, which theories we prioritise etc.)

 #### Knowing subjects